msg-byu/enumlib/aux_src/README.md

 makestr.f90 is used for making POSCARs, it is accessed and used in the src directory by typing `make makestr.x`

-#make2Dplot.f90:
+#make2Dplot.f90: This program is used to make a 2D plot of the
-This program is used to make a 2D plot of the enumeration results.
+enumeration results.
 It can also be compiled in the src directory by typing `make 2Dplot.x`.
+This program relies on splot.f which won't compile with gfortran.
+To use this program compile with ifort.

 #convert_structure_to_enumformat.f90:
 This program is designed to convert a structures.in file to structure.enum.out file.
 It can be compiled in the src directory using `make convert_structures_to_enumformat.x`